-Applications for special consideration on medical grounds in relation to an exam may be considered for the following types of situations:
+Applications for deferred exams and special consideration on medical grounds in relation to an exam may be considered for the following types of situations:

 an unexpected illness